 In the gym: social distancing and floor space

 This is going to be the most important part of heading back to the gym: the gym itself.
 From the layout to the ventilation to any protective barriers that will be used, all of this could make a huge difference to how safe it is.
-According to some gyms like The Gym Group, some exercise machines will be moved or removed entirely from their gyms.
+Last time around some gyms removed certain machines altogether to ensure there was enough space to effectively social distance.

 There may be markings to keep you social distancing and going in the right direction.